Saiyoran1/Saiyora/README.md

 This covers use cases for simple modifiers, for things like generically increasing all cast lengths by 20%.
 Some modifiable values currently only support simple modifiers, such as Max Charges, Charge Cost, Resource Cost, and Charges Per Cooldown (this is mostly to keep the updating of an ability's Castable status functioning correctly and displaying on the player UI correctly).

+### Conditional Modifiers

-However, to get more interesting interactions, there also needs to be more specific modifiers that take effect only within specific contexts.
-Complex modifiers are represented as functions that take an event as context and return a modifier to apply, which may be null.
+To get more specific modifier interactions, there is also the concept of conditional modifiers, which take effect only within specific contexts.
+Conditional modifiers are represented as functions that take an event as context and return a modifier to apply, which may be null.
 These functions are specific to the type of event they modify.

 As an example, a modifier that reduces all direct fire damage taken by 20% would be a function that takes an FHealthEvent struct as context, checks if the HitStyle is Direct, checks if the School is Fire, and checks if the EventType is Damage.
 If any of those three are false, it would return an Invalid type modifier.
 If all three are true, it would return a Multiplicative modifier whose value is .8.
-Components hold an array of these delegates, and iterate over them, executing each one during calculation and storing the result in a modifier array, before using the same calculation as above to apply them to a base value.
+Components hold an array of these delegates, and iterate over them, executing each one during calculation and storing the result in a modifier array, before using the generic modifier application calculation as above to apply them to a base value.

 ### Event Restrictions

 Many events within the combat system may be conditionally restricted from being executed, including things like damage and healing, threat generation and threat actions, Plane swapping, and Buff application, among others.
-Taking a similar approach to complex modifiers above, restrictions are also represented as functions that take an event struct as context and return a bool representing whether the event should be restricted.
+Taking a similar approach to conditional modifiers above, restrictions are also represented as functions that take an event struct as context and return a bool representing whether the event should be restricted.

 As an example, a restriction that prevents all crowd control debuffs from being applied would be a function that takes an FBuffApplyEvent struct as context, checks if the buff class has a CrowdControl tag in its BuffTags, and if so returns true (preventing application), and if not returns false (allowing appication).

-The ability system had need for a simpler system that wasn't dependent on context, to keep the Castable status of an ability updated correctly and UI display working properly, so custom cast restrictions and ability tag restrictions are used for ability activation. ([Ability Usage Conditions](#ability-usage-conditions))
+The ability system had need for a simpler system that wasn't dependent on context, to keep the Castable status of an ability updated correctly and UI display working properly, so custom cast restrictions and ability tag restrictions are used for ability activation instead of conditional restrictions. ([Ability Usage Conditions](#ability-usage-conditions))

+### Prediction IDs

+Used mostly within the context of the ability system, Prediction IDs are just integers that represent an ability usage initiated by a non-server client.
+Actors controlled on the server (NPCs and players who are hosting as a listen server) always use 0 as a prediction ID.
+Prediction IDs are used to update predicted structs like the GCD, ability cooldowns, resource values, and cast status and keep things in sync between server and owning client.
+Abilities also typically pass their prediction ID to any buffs, projectiles, or predictively spawned actors, in order to sync things like movement stats, or handle mispredictions.

 ---